LucasBr003/ez-saving/README.md

 ## SaveValueLink ![SaveValueLinkIcon16](https://github.com/LucasBr003/ez-saving/assets/94023123/6a91db54-aa00-4196-b024-a249c9931206)
 The `SaveValueLink` node is a versatile tool that facilitates the synchronization of a property between the parent node and saved data, or vice versa, depending on the chosen `Mode` property.
 This synchronization process can be instrumental in maintaining consistency between game state variables and saved data.
 To effectively utilize the `SaveValueLink` node, it's essential to configure the following properties:

-`Mode`: This property determines the direction of synchronization.
++ Mode: This property determines the direction of synchronization.
 You can set it to one of two modes:

-+ Save Value = Property: In this mode, the node synchronizes the parent node's property with the corresponding value in the saved data.
+  - Save Value = Property: In this mode, the node synchronizes the parent node's property with the corresponding value in the saved data.
 Changes made to the parent property are reflected in the saved data.
-+ Property = Save Value: In this mode, the node synchronizes the saved data value with the parent node's property.
+  - Property = Save Value: In this mode, the node synchronizes the saved data value with the parent node's property.
 Changes made to the saved data will update the parent property.

-`Parent Property`: This property specifies which property of the parent node will be synchronized with saved data or will be modified by saved data.
++ Parent Property: This property specifies which property of the parent node will be synchronized with saved data or will be modified by saved data.

-`Save Value`: Similar to the `Parent Property`, this property designates which value from the saved data will be used to modify the `Parent Property` or will be modified by it, depending on the selected synchronization mode.
++ Save Value: Similar to the `Parent Property`, this property designates which value from the saved data will be used to modify the `Parent Property` or will be modified by it, depending on the selected synchronization mode.

-`Sync Interval`: This property defines the time interval between synchronization attempts.
++ Sync Interval: This property defines the time interval between synchronization attempts.
 The "SaveValueLink" node will periodically check for changes and synchronize accordingly based on this interval.

 With these properties properly configured, the `SaveValueLink` node becomes a valuable asset for maintaining data integrity and ensuring that your game operates smoothly in conjunction with saved files.